 Fairton is a very small town located in the state of New Jersey.
 With a population of 1,014 people and just one neighborhood, Fairton is the 472nd largest community in New Jersey.

-Because occupations involving physical labor dominate the local economy, Fairton is generally considered to be a blue-collar town.
-0.00% of the Fairton workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in Fairton, you'll notice that it is more blue-collar than most other communities in America.
+0.00% of Fairton’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Fairton is a town of sales and office workers, transportation and shipping workers, and production and manufacturing workers.
 There are especially a lot of people living in Fairton who work in office and administrative support (0.00%), sales jobs (0.00%), and personal care services (0.00%).

 Residents will find that the town is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Fairton is worth considering.